luisho24/AutoTDP/README.md

 ## Logs

-Log files are stored in ~/.config/AutoTDP/logs/.
-The main log file is tdp_manager.log.
+Log files are stored in /etc/AutoTDP/logs/

 ## Contributing